 I’ve regularly proclaimed Diablo 2 as the greatest video game of all time.
-Jason Schreier’s Blood, Sweat, and Pixels, which devotes one section to the disaster that was Diablo 3, revels in the brilliance of Diablo 2, but plainly states that its mechanics have been outclassed by newer games (though, hilariously, not necessarily Diablo 3).
+Jason Schreier’s Blood, Sweat, and Pixels (my review here), which devotes one section to the disaster that was Diablo 3, revels in the brilliance of Diablo 2, but plainly states that its mechanics have been outclassed by newer games (though, hilariously, not necessarily Diablo 3).
 Call me old fashioned (or just ignorant), but when I read that statement I had no idea what newer games he was talking about.
 Although, it does seem plausible that in the 17 years since Diablo 2 was released, a more perfect game was brought to market.

 I started playing Diablo 2 (with the Lord of Destruction expansion pack, which was released when I was seven) when I received the Diablo Battle Chest for Christmas in 7th grade.
 This set included the disks for Diablo, Diablo 2, and The Lord of Destruction Expansion, a strategy guide, and other miscellanies.
 The concept of buying a box filled with CDs sounds strange to me even now.
 By all accounts, I was late to the party, but there were still tens of thousands of people playing.
 I had a blast on Battle.net for many years.